Everything we post on LinkedIn

 Article

-Securing AI agents at the infra layer
+Securing AI Agents at the Infrastructure Layer

 Standard Kubernetes service accounts weren't built for AI agents.
 They use long lived tokens that can be impersonated across trust boundaries.
 The fix is certificate based identity with short validity periods and workload verification.
 We put together a full architecture covering identity, gateways, and governance for production AI agents.
 If you have questions or want a shorter version, drop the article into your AI agent for a complete breakdown.